IKIAM-NPLab/I_guayusa_volatilome/Spectral_Deconvolution.md

                    info = 'I. guayusa volatilome')
 ```

-Parameters for composite deconvolution are specified, defining specific
-criteria on peak width and minimum height, noise threshold, and
-excluding certain ranges of m/z values from processing to improve the
-accuracy and relevance of chemical analysis.

 ## Compound Deconvolution

+To improve the accuracy and relevance of chemical analysis, parameters
+for composite deconvolution are specified, specific criteria on peak
+width, minimum height, and noise threshold are defined, and certain
+ranges of m/z values are excluded from processing.

 ``` r
 dec_par <- setDecPar(min.peak.width = 0.7,